Aduben/Linux-for-TDM/grep.md

 Brian John
 Brian Johnson
 ```
-But we need only Brus John not Brus Johnson
+But we need only Brian John not Brian Johnson
 use the -w option

 ```py